chleung510/doggie_tinder/README.md

 ## Product Spec
 ### 1. User Stories
-* User can see and select user’s submitted lost dogs.
-* User can set up back end to allow users to post their dogs details.
+* User can post photos of only dogs
-* User can create profiles of their demographics and dogs they own.
+* user can get the current feed of dogs
-* User can reply to posts.
+* User can see their own feed
-* Once user's dog is found, user can mark as found.
+* User user can login and log out

 **Optional Nice-to-have Stories**